Faculty COVID-19 Information

 - If you have not been notified by a health professional, or the person who may be ill that you have been named as a possible contact, then there is nothing that you need to do.

-- If you are contacted by a health professional, then you will need to notify Greg Gould and follow the instructions provided by the health professional as to whether or not you will be quarantined.
+- If you are contacted by a health professional, then you will need to notify the COVID Support Team and follow the instructions provided by the health professional as to whether or not you will be quarantined.

 - If you are quarantined, you may continue to teach your classes if you are able, or a substitute will be found to cover the class while you are ill.